Last Updated on March 21, 2026 by omgbart

 What’s in the Paula’s Choice Ectoin Booster?

-Texture-wise, this launch has more substance than the other Paula’s Choice boosters.
+Texture-wise, this formula has more substance than the other Paula’s Choice boosters.
 It reads like a creamy serum, almost a lightweight lotion.
 The dropper works, but the consistency could arguably shine even more in a pump.
 Jojoba, squalane, and vitamin E boost the moisturizing performance without tipping the formula into greasy territory.
 You only need a few drops.
 I learned the hard way that half a dropper leaves my face way too shiny.

 How I use this Ectoin serum